galaxyhaxz/citat/README.md

 > *I would rather be judged by 12 than buried by 6...*

+> *Low skill jobs are the backbone of our capitalist economy.
+It could not have been built otherwise.*

 ### Misc

 [Life Eternal](life_eternal.md) - Per Yngve Ohlin's (R.I.P.) final words